 Overseas Partnership is the umbrella term for all international programs and fundraising efforts carried out by the St Vincent de Paul Society in Australia.
 The St Vincent de Paul Society operates in 153 countries and has nearly one million members.
 In Australia we run various programs to help neighbouring countries within our region.
 Click on the links below to find out more, or to sign up to receive a bi-monthly email update contact firstname.lastname@example.org.

 What is Twinning?

-Currently, the St. Vincent de Paul Society is twinned in partnerships with 14 South East Asian countries, including PNG, Solomon Islands and Cambodia.
-Our conferences, which are locally based groups of members, support their twinned conference in SVDP twinned nations in South East Asia by sharing financial resources through a basic quarterly contribution of $80.
+Currently, the St. Vincent de Paul Society is twinned in partnerships with 14 South East Asian countries.
+Our conferences, which are locally based groups of members, develop their partnerships by sharing our time and resources through a basic quarterly contribution of $80.
 Easter and Christmas gifts are also given with amounts up to $200.
 Twinning is open to those countries in which the St Vincent de Paul Society operates and funding only goes to those nations that have a local St Vincent de Paul Society National Council (these nations are impoverished and struggle to meet even the most basic needs).

 Through the twinning partnership, impoverished nations are afforded the opportunity to achieve a greater level of independence through our contact which reflects the St Vincent de Paul Mission Statement- “to serve the poor with love, respect, justice, hope and joy.
 The quarterly donations allow them to contribute to their Good Works material needs.